google/comprehensive-rust/src/hello-world/example.md

 No, surprisingly this code compiles warning-free at the default warning level, even in the latest GCC version (13.2 as of writing).

 _Isn't this a highly unrealistic example?_
-Absolutely not, these kind of bugs have lead to serious security vulnerabilities in the past.
+Absolutely not, these kind of bugs have led to serious security vulnerabilities in the past.
 Some examples:

 * Assignment `=` instead of equality comparison `==`: [The Linux Backdoor Attempt of 2003](https://freedom-to-tinker.com/2013/10/09/the-linux-backdoor-attempt-of-2003)
 * Forgotten braces in multi-line `if`: [The Apple goto fail vulnerability](https://dwheeler.com/essays/apple-goto-fail.html)